lmeulen/pyraptor/README.md

 |departure_time       |    int64 | Departure time from the stop location

 ## station2stops
-A lookup table containg all stations (stoparea's) and their asociated stops
+A lookup table containg all stations and their asociated stops

 | field | type | description |
 | --- | --- | --- |